29 West Main Street

 (across from the courthouse)

-The Upshur County Historical Society’s Document Repository is open to the general public, year round, on Tuesday evenings from 6-8pm.
-Each week we welcome many individuals who are working on family research, have a local history question, need to purchase our various publications, or just stop in to donate some important historic document or artifact for the ever growing collection that we house there.
-If you’re coming from out of town and Tuesday evening isn’t convenient for you, let us know and we will set an afternoon appointment time for you at the Repository.
+The Upshur County Historical Society’s Document Repository is open to the general public, year round, only by appointment while the pandemic is still raging.
+Over time we have welcomed many individuals who are working on family research, have a local history question, need to purchase our various publications, or just stop in to donate some important historic document or artifact for the ever growing collection that we house there.
+If you want to do research at the Repository, we will set an afternoon appointment time for you.
+This past year we have had a great many visitors both from the local area and some from other states.
+We try to meet the needs of all who have Upshur County related family or historical questions.
+If you have specific questions (as many of you have presented to us) and want us to assist, please be as specific as you can and let us know what you have already looked at.

-Our collections team is working diligently to process and make available the excellent recent acquisitions.
-We are very pleased to welcome our second, full time AmeriCorps individual, Logan McDonald this year.
-Logan has been working hard on cataloguing the new acquisitions into the collections, adding to our digital Upshur County History Encyclopedia [A major project that will be ongoing for quite some time] where we will be digitally copying a vast range of research materials that we have put together at the Repository.
-This format will allow various types of materials to be combined in a format that will be much more user friendly.
-It will also connect to our digital collections storage system known as PastPerfect], and make working on this journal, and the upcoming summer exhibit much easier.
-If you haven’t already met Logan you will get to know him a bit better from materials later on in this (2017) journal.
+We are continuing to add items to our Upshur County History Digital Encyclopedia [A major project that will be ongoing for quite some time] where we will be digitally copying a vast range of research materials that we have put together at the Repository.
+This format will allow various types of materials to be combined in such a way that will be much more user friendly.
+It will also connect to our digital collections cataloguing and storage system known as PastPerfect®, and make working on future journals, upcoming summer exhibits, and many other research projects much easier.
+We are also converting our “Bibliography” content to digital format and have added a great deal to each category including: books, periodicals, newspaper references and clippings, and other materials.
+There is still much work to do on this project and we do welcome volunteers who wish to assist.

-We also have huge amounts of uncatalogued materials in our holdings waiting to be entered into the system and we look forward to the time when our entire collection has been catalogued electronically.
+We have large amounts of uncatalogued original materials [called primary resources] in our holdings waiting to be entered into the system and we look forward to the time when our entire collection has been catalogued electronically.
 We’re not sure just when this will happen as the collection keeps growing.
 You will see in this Journal, published examples of many photographs, historic documents, newspaper scans, and content gleaned from these vast collections.
 We are very appreciative of all the donors that have shared their treasures with us over the years.
+We are now managing well over 600 individual collections, some small but some very large.
+We are also very appreciative of Daniel Green for generously sharing from the Howard Hiner photo collection and for Don Henderson, Jr. who always assists and shares from his personal collections with the UCHS publications.

 There is always a great need at the Repository.
 Of course volunteer assistance is certainly at the top of the list.
 It is also very expensive to maintain the collection with correct archival processing and storage.
-Archival storage supplies are very costly since they must have the special qualities that protect the artifact and, at the same time, remain stable for many years.
-Acid free, ultraviolet protecting, materials are quite expensive and if you would like to make a donation, say of a hundred dollars or more, to allow us to maintain a constant stock of these supplies, please contact us.
-We are also very happy to assist the public with any needs in archival storage and preservation.
+Archival supplies are very costly since they must have the special qualities that protect the artifact and, at the same time, remain stable for many years.
+Acid free, ultraviolet protecting, materials are quite expensive and if you would like to make a donation, perhaps choosing one of the previously listed special gift items to allow us to maintain a constant stock of these supplies, please contact us.
+We are also very happy to assist the public with any needs in their personal family archival storage and preservation tasks.

 We are always happy that those of you who use our resources see the fruit of your efforts.
 Many individuals have shared a copy of their publication with the Repository and we always love being remembered in that way.
 Some of these works are also featured on our publication sales list.